clackotron/clackotron.github.io/docs/user-manual.md

 ![../assets/software-webinterface.png](../assets/software-webinterface.png)

 ## Configuring the device
-By default, the Clackotron is configured to use 4 modules in a 2-line configuration with the serial numbers `1,2` and `3,4` respectively.
-You will most likely need to update the configuration
+By default, the Clackotron 2000 is configured to use 4 modules in a 2-line configuration with the serial numbers `1,2` and `3,4` respectively.
+You will most likely need to update the configuration to fit your module arrangement.
+For this, the following steps are necessary:

+1. Enable the config mode on the device by holding the config button for >5s until the LED lights up.
+2. Adjust the [`modules.json` configuration](config-modules.md) to match your module arrangement.
+  * Navigate to `http://clackotronip:8080/edit?file=modules` and make the necessary changes.
+3. Adjust the [`webinterface.json` configuration](config-webinterface.md) to match the number of modules you have.
+  * Navigate to `http://clackotronip:8080/edit?file=webinterface` and make the necessary changes.
+  * Adjust the text template `{t1:4}` to support the number of modules you have ()`{t1:n}` where `n` is the number of modules).
+  * Adjust all other [templates](misc-templates.md) however you want them to be displayed depending on your module arrangement.
+4. Reboot the device, your Clackotron 2000 is now ready to be used! 🎉